Viktor Király: A Dal

-Király attempted A Dal for the second time in 2014 as a solo artist, with the song "Running Out of Time"Viktor_Király - Performance during A Dal in 2014 co-written by Király himself, his father Tamás Király and by Diamond Duggal known as DJ Swami.
+Király attempted A Dal for the second time in 2014 as a solo artist, with the song "Running Out of Time" co-written by Király himself, his father Tamás Király and by Diamond Duggal known as DJ Swami.
 Reaching the finals, the song was selected in Top 4 by the four-member jury, but the public vote opted for András Kállay-Saunders to represent Hungary in Eurovision 2014.
 The single "Running Out of Time" made it to number 3 on the MAHASZ Top 40.
 Due to the success of Király's song, he re-recorded it in a new version featuring American musician Darryl McDaniels, also known as D.M.C.